26P/Grigg–Skjellerup: Observational history

 The comet was discovered in 1902 by John Grigg of New Zealand, and rediscovered in its next appearance in 1922 by John Francis Skjellerup, an Australian then living and working for about two decades in South Africa where he was a founder member of the Astronomical Society of Southern Africa.
 In 1987, it was belatedly discovered by Ľubor Kresák that the comet had been observed in 1808 as well, by Jean-Louis Pons.
 Pons observed the comet on 6 and 9 February, which was insufficient to calculate an approximate orbit.

-In 1972 the comet was discovered to produce a meteor shower, the Pi Puppids, and its current orbit makes them peak around April 23, for observers in the southern hemisphere, best seen when the comet is near perihelion.
+In 1972 the comet was discovered to produce a meteor shower, the Pi Puppids, and its current orbit makes them peak around 23 April, for observers in the southern hemisphere, best seen when the comet is near perihelion.

 During the comet's 1982 approach it was detected using radar by the Arecibo Observatory.

-The apparitions of 1997 and 2002 were very unfavorable due to solar conjunctions, thus no observations were conducted at those times.
+The apparition of 2002 was very unfavorable due to solar conjunctions, thus no observations were conducted at that time.